Peachtree City Dog Bite Lawyer

 At Anderson Law, we understand the devastating effects of dog bites.
 Our Peachtree City dog bite attorney can help you understand your rights and fight for the maximum compensation you are owed.
 We have a proven track record of success and are prepared to put our experience to work for you.

-Call (404) 418-9435 or contact us online to request a free, no-obligation consultation.
+Call (404) 418-9435 or contact us online to request a free, no-obligation consultation with our dog bite injury lawyer in Peachtree City.

-Understanding Georgia's Dog Bite Statute
+Georgia's Dog Bite Statute

 Georgia has a specific statute that addresses dog bites and other dog-related injuries.
 Under Georgia Code section 51-2-7, dog owners are strictly liable for injuries caused by their dogs.
 This means that, in most cases, you do not need to prove that the dog owner was negligent to recover compensation for your injuries.